nickassafkirk/Cartel-Coffee/README.md

 To provide a great user experience every effort has been made to ensure that information is displayed clearly in a logical order of importance.

 To increase brand awareness and provide a consistent user experience for online and offline customers, the website has been designed to mirror the styling of the business's physical location.
-As this is a fictional business fabricated for demonstration only, the images depicted in the homepage carousel have been chosen to reflect the business's theoretical in-store appearance.
+As this is a fictional business, the images depicted in the homepage carousel have been chosen to reflect the business's theoretical in-store appearance.

 ---
 ## Strategy

 ### Ideal User
-The ideal customer for this site is:
+The ideal user for this site is:
 * Age 21-55 with mid to high income.
+* Is tech savvy and owns a smart phone, tablet and or computer.
 * Has disposable income.
-* Living within a 5km radius of the business.
+* Lives within a 5km radius of the business.
-* Working within a 2km radius of the business.
+* Works within a 2km radius of the business.
 * A regular coffee drinker.
 * A person who enjoys dining out regularly.
 * A person who enjoys meeting friends for lunch, dinner, coffee etc...